wiremock/wiremock/README.md

 A post to <code>http://localhost:8080/__admin/reset </code> will clear the list of logged requests and all stub mappings.

+### Global settings
+Global settings can be updated by posting to /__admin/settings.
+Currently only one property is supported:

+	{
+		"fixedDelay": 2000
+	}

+This will add the specified delay in milliseconds to every response.

 Running standalone
 ------------------

+### Command line
 WireMock can be run in its own process:

 	java -jar wiremock-1.0-standalone.jar

 Or on an alternate port:

-	java -jar wiremock-1.0-standalone.jar 9999
+	java -jar wiremock-1.0-standalone.jar --port 9999

+### Logging
+Verbose logging can be enabled with the <code>--verbose</code> option.

+### Recording requests
+If WireMock is started with the <code>--record-mappings</code> option all non-admin requests will be captured under the mappings directory, with body content for each mapping captured under __files.

+### Files and mappings directories
-A directory called <code>mappings</code> will be created under the current directory when you first start WireMock.
+The following directories will be created when you first start WireMock:

-Placing .json files containing mappings (in the format described above) in here will cause them to be loaded on next startup.
+	mappings - Contains stub mappings to load at startup.
+Any .json file containing a valid stub mapping (as described in the JSON API) placed under here will be loaded.
+	__files - Contains body content files referenced by mappings with bodyFileName element.
+Also files under here will be served by the web server directly, even when no mapping refers to them.
+However, mappings for a given URL will always take precedence.